lucjon/xf86-video-cube/README.md

 - *Some dependencies may have been missed.
 If a direct dependency is found, append it the list.*
 <br>
 <br>
-To build the driver form source, uncompress the tarball with the sources (if not alreadey uncompressed), and type the following into a terminal:
+To build the driver form source, uncompress the tarball with the sources (if not already uncompressed), and type the following into a terminal:

         "./autogen.sh && ./configure && make"